quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 1. **Invocation:** The Librarian tool invokes the Go `librariangen` container with the `generate` command.
 2. **Inputs:** Librarian provides all necessary inputs as mounted directories:
    * `/input`: A directory for optional, user-provided configuration, templates or scripts.
-Contains the contents of the `.librarian/generator-input` folder from the google-cloud-go repository.
+Contains the contents of the `.librarian/generator-input` folder from the google-cloud-go repository (no input from this folder has yet been specified).
    * `/librarian`: A configuration directory containing a `generate-request.json` file that specifies which APIs to generate for the target library.
    * `/output`: An empty directory where the container must write all generated code.
 The directory structure should match the desired structure in the final repository.
    * `/source`: A complete checkout of the `googleapis` repository.